Yvette Holt: Other work and activities

+Holt has a keen interest in Indigenous social justice in particularly First Nations women and incarceration.
+Yvette speaks nationally and internationally on Black literature, Women of Colour in herstorical and cultural poetic spaces, publishing, and Indigenous First Nations creative writing.
+Holt continues to mentor youth and women’s circles on creative writing and Indigenous Australian literature.

+In 2009 Yvette moved to Central Australia living and working across eighteen remote Aboriginal communities from 2009-2018 in areas such as health literacy, financial literacy, Indigenous employment strategies, and lecturer and Course Coordinator of Creative Writing at the Batchelor Institute of Indigenous Tertiary Education, Alice Springs Campus.

 Current roles

-Holt is currently the Executive Chairperson for the First Nations Australia Writers Network FNAWN, 2018.
-She is also a Board Director of AP Australian Poetry, 2019 – current, the peak-industry body for Australasian poetry, located at The Wheeler Centre, Melbourne.
+Holt is currently the Executive Chairperson for the First Nations Australia Writers Network FNAWN since 2018, she is also a Board Director and First Nations National Director for Literary Cultural Protocol & Ethics to AP Australian Poetry 2019 – current, the peak-industry body for Australasian poetry, located at The Wheeler Centre, Melbourne.

-Holt oversees publications between First Nations Australian writers, poets, and storytellers including the FN COVID-19 Anthology 2023 in association with AP Australian Poetry.
+Holt oversees publications between First Nations Australian writers, poets, and storytellers, editors and leads the Global Alliance Network* to the First Nations Australia Writers Network FNAWN.

 Editor, Holt co-edited the 2019 AP Anthology Volume 7.

 Co-editor for the Borderless: A transnational anthology of feminist poetry 2021, published by Recent Work Press.

 In recent years Yvette Henry Holt has advocated strongly toward the push for a nationally recognised Poet Laureate to the Commonwealth of Australia.